konstructio/kubefirst/docs/kubefirst/gitlab/after-install.md

 ![](../../img/kubefirst/getting-started/vault-users.png)

-### Step 3: Deliver Metaphor to Development, Staging, and Production
+### Step 3: Deliver Metaphors to Development, Staging, and Production

-Metaphor is our sample application that we use to demonstrate parts of the platform and to test CI changes.
+Metaphors are our sample applications that we use to demonstrate parts of the platform and to test CI changes.
 It's the other project in the Kubefirst group in GitLab.

-If you visit its `.gitlab-ci.yml` in the metaphor repo root, you'll see it's sending some workflows to argo.
+If you visit its `.gitlab-ci.yml` in the metaphors repo root, you'll see it's sending some workflows to argo.
 Those workflows are also in the `metaphor` repo in the `.argo` directory.

 The metaphor pipeline will: